-The Interactive Teaching and Technology Center (ITTC) will develop a personalized National Endowment for Financial Education (NEFE) CashCourse website to distribute financial education materials.
-ASU’s personalized CashCourse website will provide students with resources, videos, and tips on managing finances.
+The Interactive Teaching and Technology Center (ITTC) developed a personalized National Endowment for Financial Education (NEFE) CashCourse website to distribute financial education materials.
+ASU’s personalized CashCourse website provides students with resources, videos, and tips on managing finances.

-Financial education material will be developed and introduced into the First Year Experience (FYE) course for first year undergraduates.
-Students can access newly developed course materials on their iPads through iTunes U. New financial education material on budgeting, taxes, helping students to understand the true costs of borrowed money, and helping students to have realistic expectation of what ranges of income are currently available for their majors, will be developed using material from the St. Louis Federal Reserve Bank and NEFE.
-First year undergraduates will also attend a series of peer-directed workshops, created and presented by students from Phi Beta Lambda, the Business honors society.
+Financial education materials were developed and introduced in the First Year Experience (FYE) course for first year undergraduates.
+Students can access newly developed course materials on their iPads through iTunes U. New financial education material on budgeting, taxes, helping students to understand the true costs of borrowed money, and helping students to have realistic expectation of what ranges of income are currently available for their majors, were developed using material from the St. Louis Federal Reserve Bank and NEFE.
+First year undergraduates also attend a series of peer-directed workshops, created and presented by students from Phi Beta Lambda, the Business honors society.

 For graduate students, the core concerns are managing existing debt and making the transition to career.
-Peer seminar sessions and workshops on the effect of debt on one’s career and strategies for navigating the transition to work without accruing additional debt will be available to both doctoral and master’s students.
-Students will also have access to newly developed online financial education materials.
+Peer seminar sessions and workshops on the effect of debt on one’s career and strategies for navigating the transition to work without accruing additional debt are available to both doctoral and master’s students.
+Students also have access to newly developed online financial education materials.

-Program directors will have access to peer workshops for use in their introductory or methods courses.
-Master’s students will also have program specific honors societies or other student organizations host workshops for programs that do not have introductory courses.
-The graduate Student Council will host workshops and help to publicize the CashCourse program (3rd party, through NEFE) and online financial education components available on the website.
+Program directors have access to peer workshops for use in their introductory or methods courses.
+Master’s students also have program specific honors societies or other student organizations that host workshops for programs that do not have introductory courses.
+The graduate Student Council hosts workshops and helps to publicize the CashCourse program (3rd party, through NEFE) and online financial education components available on the website.

-International students will receive expanded financial education aimed at navigating international financial challenges, as well as a financial education workshop series especially tailored to the concerns of international graduate students.
-These workshops will be taught by students and hosted by International Programs.
+International students receive expanded financial education aimed at navigating international financial challenges, as well as a financial education workshop series especially tailored to the concerns of international graduate students.
+These workshops are taught by students and hosted by International Programs.

-Veterans will have increased information available in the Registrar’s office and the ASU Beck Pride Center, which serves combat wounded veterans.
-The Beck Pride Center will place links to CashCourse and CGS online materials on its website.
-The Pride Center will also host workshops specific to the financial concerns of veterans.
-Veterans who are reservists will gain additional material on the financial protections afforded them by the Soldiers and Sailors Civil Relief Act of 1940.
+Veterans have increased information available in the Registrar’s office and the ASU Beck Pride Center, which serves combat wounded veterans.
+The Beck Pride Center links to CashCourse and CGS online materials on its website.
+The Pride Center also hosts workshops specific to the financial concerns of veterans.
+Veterans who are reservists gain additional material on the financial protections afforded them by the Soldiers and Sailors Civil Relief Act of 1940.